yt-project/yt/doc/source/analyzing/analysis_modules/halo_analysis.rst

 Halo Analysis
 =============

-Using halo catalogs, understanding the different halo finding methods, and using the halo mass function.
+This section covers halo finding, performing extra analysis on halos, and the halo mass function calculator.
+If you already have halo catalogs and simply want to load them into yt, see :ref:`halo-catalog-data`.

 .. toctree::
    :maxdepth: 2

-   halo_transition
    halo_catalogs
    halo_finders
    halo_mass_function
+   halo_transition
    halo_merger_tree
    ellipsoid_analysis